The company says 10 years/100,000 miles, but what’s covered and for how long?

 However, studies like this don’t examine long-term reliability, and Kias aren’t perfect.

-Most Kias have at least a 10-percent probability of needing an extensive repair within the vehicle’s lifetime, and even simple repairs can be costly.
+According to RepairPal, most Kias have at least a 10-percent probability of needing an extensive repair within the vehicle’s lifetime, and even simple repairs can be costly.
 For example, alternator repairs for a Kia Soul can cost several hundred dollars, and a Kia Sportage with a bad AC compressor can run you close to $1,000 to replace.